DeepInsight-AI/DeepBI/Docker_install.md

 # How to install docker and docker-compose

 ## Windows
+- Windows 11 can be installed directly.
+- Note: Windows 10 needs to be updated to version 22H2 or later.
+Run the following command in the command prompt:
+  Open a folder, enter ```cmd``` in the folder address bar, and press Enter.
+Then, in the command prompt, enter ```winver``` and press Enter to check the version number.

 - You are in WSL system,you need to adjust the local motherboard virtualization options Press the del key to enter Bios, go to the advanced options "Intel (VMX) Virtualization Technology" or "Intel (VMX) Virtualization Technology" or "AMD-V", and set "enable on", then restart the computer (or like this picture).